sally358/dpfe/README.md

 * DO NOT start exporting drills until the previous drills were exported and the download started.
 IT WILL BREAK YOUR SOLVER AND YOU WILL HAVE TO RESTART IT TO EXPORT NEW DRILLS.
 * If you are going to use ICM features please read important notes and PLEASE don't live empty lines, I'm too lazy to add empty lines checks today
 * DO NOT trust the "ICM mode can significantly slow down the solver, and it gets exponentially worse the more payout steps you input.
 Consider using lesser payout steps".
 This warning is a LIE.
 I added caching.
 Make payout structure as big as you want.
 (The higher exploitability part is true tho)
+* It should be obvious but DO NOT use it through "npm tauri run dev".
+It is comically slow.
+Just compile it and run it normally, it is literally 100 times faster that way (YES, LITERALLY 100 TIMES)

 # Gem Gemson (PRO) announcement: